 With Zcoin, the anonymity set is on a dramatically higher magnitude.
-Instead of having an anonymity set limited to the few dozen, Zcoin has an anonymity set that encompasses all minted coins in a particular RSA accumulator that can scale to many thousands and unlike other solutions is not subject to transaction graph analysis.
+Instead of having an anonymity set limited to the few dozen, Zcoin has an anonymity set that encompasses all minted coins in a particular denomination that can scale to many thousands and unlike other solutions is not subject to transaction graph analysis.

 Also unlike other zero knowledge proof systems such as zkSNARKs, Sigma doesn’t require any trusted setup has a relatively simple cryptographic construction and only relies on well established cryptographic assumptions such as DDH.